 Gavkhouni wetland hosts to many species of birds throughout the year, who come to rest and feed themselves during their migration route.
 The highest spot in this region is a sacred "Kuh-e Siyah" means "the black mountain" that offers a range of different birds to let your heart beat faster.

 The departure is at 6 A.M. from Isfahan.
-Reaching Ezhiye surrounded by pigeon towers , having breakfast, visit the Pigeon Towers around 7:30 A.M. , visiting Ghourtan Castle and enjoy birdwatching on the Zayandeh Roud River.
-We reach the sand dunes of Varzaneh desert at 9:30 A.M. .
+Reaching Ezhiye surrounded by pigeon towers, having breakfast, visiting the Pigeon Towers around 7:30 A.M., visiting Ghourtan Castle and enjoying birdwatching on the Zayandeh Roud River.
+We reach the sand dunes of Varzaneh desert at 9:30 A.M.

 Right after lunch, around 12:45 A.M., Moving toward “Shakh-Kenar” region and the wetland of Gavkhouni until 2 P.M.
 Then, we explore Khargooshi castle and have the chance to observe the Persian Ground Jay.
 Finally, heading toward Yazd to arrive in the city of windcatcher between 6:00 and 8:00 P.M.